zertrin/duplicity-backup/README.md

 Latest version of the code is available at https://github.com/zertrin/duplicity-backup

 Pull requests are welcome!
 However please **always use individual feature branches for each pull request**.
-I will not accept any pull request from master branches.
+I don't accept pull requests from master branches.

 More information about this script is available at https://zertrin.org/projects/duplicity-backup/